School-Based Mental Health Services

 Swedish Medical Center - Issaquah

 Swedish is one of the largest providers of health-care services in the region.
-Swedish is invested in the health of the Issaquah School District community and very excited about this opportunity to partner with the District.
+Swedish is invested in the health of the community and excited about their partnership with the Issaquah School District to provide mental health services to students in the district.
 More information about Swedish.

 - How are families involved?